About SRCCON: Space to Connect

 - Every attendee is a peer.
 Our conference badges don’t flag organizations or speaker status—we’re all here to learn from each other.

 - Financial assistance.
 We offer a limited number of travel scholarships to help people who wouldn’t otherwise be able to attend.
-Applications are closed now for SRCCON, but scholarships are part of all the events we do.

 - Local support groups.
 We want to make sure people are aware of nearby meetings that can be helpful.
 If there’s a group you’d like to see listed here, please let us know.